nabulator/nabulator.github.io/src/openpad.md

 ![The final assembled pad](./img/padend.jpg)

 -> Attaching the alignment blocks.
 Notice the use of bricks for clamping.
-Note the sersors are tapped straight into the base<-
+Note the sensors are tapped straight into the base<-